anttisalonen/progbook/rst/quad1b.rst

 Now that we're able to solve multiple quadratic equations, let's step it up one notch.
 Let's have the goal of calculating the roots of 10,000 quadratic equations and finding the function with the largest root, whereby the definitions of all functions are stored in a file.

+.. only:: html

   To get started, here's a file with one function definition in it: :download:`download text file <../material/quad/test1.txt>`

+.. only:: not html

+  You can find a download link at the web site of this book.
+That file will have one function definition in it.

 This file looks like the following: